Ro Laren: Star Trek: The Next Generation

-As shown in "Ensign Ro", during an away team mission to capture Orta, Ro manages to get the team taken hostage.
-As a result, Picard confines her to her quarters but discovers that the Bajorans were not responsible for the attack on the Federation colony, and Guinan (Whoopi Goldberg) convinces Ro to tell Picard of Kennelly's plan.
-Ro was under orders to offer arms to Orta in order to trick him into revealing his presence so the Cardassians can destroy his vessel.
+As shown in "Ensign Ro", during an away-team mission to capture Orta, Ro manages to get the team taken hostage.
+As a result, Picard confines her to her quarters, but discovers that the Bajorans were not responsible for the attack on the Federation colony, and Guinan (Whoopi Goldberg) convinces Ro to tell Picard of Kennelly's plan.
+Ro was under orders to offer arms to Orta to trick him into revealing his presence so the Cardassians can destroy his vessel.
 At that point, Kennelly would intervene and order Picard not to intervene to keep the peace treaty with the Cardassians.
-Picard allows the plan to proceed, but the Cardassians destroy an empty ship before revealing that they had staged the attack in order to enlist aid against the Bajorans.
+Picard allows the plan to proceed, but the Cardassians destroy an empty ship before revealing that they had staged the attack to enlist aid against the Bajorans.
 At the conclusion of the episode, Picard offers Ro a position on the crew of the Enterprise, which she accepts.

 In "Disaster", Ro is one of the crew trapped on the bridge of the Enterprise when it undergoes a series of power failures.
 The ship is placed at risk of destruction because of the potential failure of the containment fields on the antimatter pods.
-Ro argues that they need to separate the saucer section to save those on board it since they have no way of knowing if anyone is still alive on the engineering part of the vessel.
+Ro argues that they need to separate the saucer section to save those on board it, since they have no way of knowing if anyone is still alive on the engineering part of the vessel.
 When the crew undergoes group amnesia in "Conundrum", Ro and Riker act on a mutual attraction until their memories are restored.
 In "The Next Phase", Ro and La Forge apparently die after a transporter accident after returning from a Romulan Warbird, but they have suffered the side effects of a Romulan cloaking experiment.
 Ro initially questions whether or not she has died and is now in the afterlife, but together with La Forge, she discovers a Romulan plot.
 Defeating a similarly cloaked Romulan operative, Ro and La Forge alert the crew and return to normal, warning Picard and averting disaster.